Sexual Harassment Disciplinary Training in Delaware

 Broader Statutory Coverage

-States that have enacted anti-discrimination laws protect employees who work for small organizations with 4+ people under their jurisdiction below the federal 15-employee threshold.
+States that have enacted anti-discrimination laws protect employees who work for small organizations with 4 or more people under their jurisdiction, below the federal 15-employee threshold.

 Complaint Deadlines